cge-tubingens/IDEAL-GENOM-QC/README.md

 ```
 {
-    "sample"   : true,
+    "sample"   : false,
-    "ancestry" : true,
+    "ancestry" : false,
     "variant"  : true,
     "umap"     : true
 }
 ```

-allows you to run only the sample and variant quality control.
-Note that an exception will be raised if the PCA step has not been run, as the necessary files for the sample steps would not be available.
+allows you to run only the variant QC and generate the UMAP plot(s).
+Note that an exception will be raised if the ancestry cehck step has not been run, as the necessary files for the variant step would not be available.

 ## Dependable Files